 Two things I recommend:

-- Why I stress the word “after” you get your social security number?
+- *Why do I stress the word “after” you get your social security number?
 Well, it is because having social security number is one of the requirements for them to give you a US credit card.

 5. Health insurance is expensive in the US

 - You can enroll your child at any time during the school year.
 This is different from Singapore.
 As a foreigner in Singapore, you can’t enroll your child at any time during the school year.
-So this makes it easier to decide when to move to the US.

-- Which school to enroll your child?
+- Which school should I enroll my child in?